-LWT: So do I. Speaking of Instagram,do you use social media for marketing and does it help with sales?
+LWT: Well kudos to both.
+They did an amazing job.
+Do you use social media and does it help with sales?

-LWT: What challenges have you faced as an indie writer?
+LWT: What challenges have you faced as a new indie writer?

 LWT: Have you or do you plan to attend any book fairs, conventions or signings?
 If so, which ones?